Accident Reports, LPD

 The typical water main break takes between 5 to 8 hours to repair.

-The Mayor charges $50 to conduct a wedding at City Hall.
-Additional fees are charged if he travels to another location.
-Weddings are scheduled per the Mayor’s availability.
-Monday – Friday weddings can be scheduled as early as 6:30 p.m., Saturday and Sunday wedding times may vary.
+The Mayor charges $100 to conduct a wedding at City Hall.
+Weddings can be scheduled at 6:30 p.m., on the second and fourth Tuesdays of the month depending on the Mayor’s availability.
 The couple must obtain their marriage license in the county in which they live.
 The license can be issued in any Ohio county but the Mayor can only perform the ceremonies in Hamilton, Warren, or Clermont County.
 Witnesses are not required.
 Couples should bring a photo identification and marriage license to the ceremony.
-For more information, residents should contact the Clerk of Council at 683-0150.
+For more information, residents should contact the Clerk of Council at 707-1437

 Zoned, What is my Property?